ev3dev/ev3dev.github.io/docs/sensors/index.md

 ---
 title: Sensors
-subtitle: and everything else that plugs into input ports on the EV3
+subtitle: And everything else that plugs into input ports on the EV3
 ---

 * Table of Contents